bittercrow/evernote-make-contents-table/README.md

 Description
 ===========
-This is a Web App to make a table of contents in Evernote's notes.
+This is a Web App to make a table of contents in each Evernote's note.
 Bold strings that are presented in a note will be collected and displayed in the top of the note.

 ex.